tredontho/purescript-book/text/chapter3.md

 PureScript code is _indentation-sensitive_, just like Haskell, but unlike JavaScript.
 This means that the whitespace in your code is not meaningless, but rather is used to group regions of code, just like curly braces in C-like languages.

-If a declaration spans multiple lines, then any lines except the first must be indented past the indentation level of the first line.
+If a declaration spans multiple lines, any lines except the first must be indented past the indentation level of the first line.

 Therefore, the following is a valid PureScript code: